Celtic Cousins Tour of Cymru (Wales), Devon & Cornwall Hosted by Tom Comerford

 Disclaimer

-You will be traveling to Northern Ireland on your trip and will need to apply for an Electronic Travel Authorisation (ETA).
+You will be traveling to the United Kingdom on your trip and will need to apply for an Electronic Travel Authorisation (ETA).
 You’ll have to apply through GOV.UK

 Starting January 8th, 2025, travelers from the United States and Canada will need an Electronic Travel Authorisation (ETA) to enter the U.K. as part of the new “digital immigration system,” designed to make border crossings quicker and more secure for those who do not currently need a visa or have U.K. immigration status.